 Introverts do a lot of listening.
 For most of us, it’s second nature to pick up on the details: Whether that’s noticing a change in intonation that might signal alternate meanings to someone’s words or knowing something’s up when someone won’t quite meet our eyes, we notice.
 Introverts have trained their eyes and ears to sense the things that other people might skip over or ignore.

 Next time you see your neighborhood introvert standing with a silent smile on their face, try asking them what they’re observing.
 They’ll likely be more than happy to share their newest revelation with an eager pair of ears.

 6. We know who we are.

-Introverts spend a large sum of their time with themselves for company, which gives them ample opportunity to get to know themselves.
+By definition, introverts are people who enjoy spending plenty of time alone.
+And this gives them ample opportunity to get to know themselves.
 We all have our idiosyncrasies, but introverts may be more familiar—and perhaps even more comfortable—with their own.
 Find what makes you different and celebrate it.